 - The first player rolls a dice to know the number of spaces they can move forward. - The player lands on a space and takes a card with an adverb, reads it silently, and creates a sentence using that adverb.
-For example, if the adverb is "sometimes," s/he might say, "I sometimes drink coffee in the mornings."
+For example, if the

+- adverb is "sometimes," s/he might say, "I sometimes drink coffee in the mornings."
 Then, s/he places the card inside the deck again. - If the sentence is grammatically correct and the student uses the adverb appropriately, the team earns a point.
 But if the sentence is incorrect or the adverb is not used properly, the turn passes to the next team, and they have a chance to steal the point by providing the correct sentence. - The first team to reach the finish line wins.

-- Each student writes a description of himself/herself, including adverbs in every sentence.
-The teacher collects all and gives one to a student, who reads it so the rest of students can guess who is being described. - Thinking routine: Cooperative Headlines (Annex 5).
+- Each student has to write a description of himself/herself,including adverbs in every sentence.
+The teacher collects all and gives them randomly to students.
+Some students can read the description and the rest have to guess who is being described. - Thinking routine: Cooperative Headlines (Annex 5).
 Create a headline that summarizes what you have learnt in this session.
-Students share it with their group of four and create a new headline that summarizes all the ideas exposed in the group.
+Students share it with their group of four, and create a new headline that summarizes everything.